 How to enjoy your holiday and travel safely in Thailand

 Thailand is a safe country to visit.
-Every year it welcomes more than 800,000 British and Irish visitors and the vast majority enjoy a wonderful, trouble-free holiday.
+Every year it welcomes over one million UK and Irish visitors and the vast majority enjoy a wonderful, trouble-free holiday.
 Some 69% of visitors to Thailand are repeat tourists who enjoy coming back each year.

 Thai people are famous for their hospitality; Thailand is lovingly referred to as the Land of Smiles.
 Anyone who visits Thailand is sure to receive a warm welcome and a smile.
 Many tourists are overwhelmed at just how kind and helpful the Thai people really are.

-But don’t just take our word for it – why not check out what travellers have to say about their experiences on our Thailand Reunited app on Facebook?
-You can also take a look at our Facebook page Thailand Fan Club: UK & Ireland, where fans of Thailand regularly share their travel tips and photos.
+But don’t just take our word for it – why not check out our Facebook page Thailand Fan Club: UK & Ireland, where fans of Thailand regularly share their travel tips and photos.

 We want everyone who travels to Thailand to have an amazing time in this amazing country and so we’ve put together some advice that we hope you’ll find useful when planning your trip.
 You can’t prevent all accidents but it’s good to be aware of potential dangers that might exist.